bumagh/openage/README.md

 pip install -e .
 ```

-Model weights and the NHANES validation dataset are hosted on the [Hugging Face Hub](https://huggingface.co/Healome).
-Download them once (see below) or let the library fetch weights automatically when you first use a model.
+Model weights and validation data are on the [Hugging Face Hub](https://huggingface.co/Healome): [model weights](https://huggingface.co/Healome/healome-clock-weights), [validation dataset](https://huggingface.co/datasets/Healome/nhanes-validation-data).
+Download once (see below) or let the library fetch weights automatically when you first use a model.

 ### Requirements